sagemath/trac_to_gh/Issue 8112.md

 # Issue 8112: flint fails to build in Open Solaris x64 as 64 bit if CFLAGS is not set

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8112

 Original creator: jsp